qdm12/meemo/readme.md

     - The data directory `yourpath/data`
     - The data directory `yourpath/database`
 1. Make sure you have [Docker](https://docs.docker.com/install/) installed
-1. Download [**docker-compose.yml**](https://github.com/qdm12/meemo/blob/master/docker-compose.yml) on your host
+1. Download [**docker-compose.yml**](https://raw.githubusercontent.com/qdm12/meemo/master/docker-compose.yml) on your host
-1. Modify the following:
+1. In *docker-compose.yml*, modify the following:
     - `yourpath/users.json` to match your real path
     - `yourpath/data` to match your real path
     - `yourpath/database` to match your real path